 DM flows

-| Block | What it does |
+| Node | What it does |

 |---|---|

-| Message | Sends a text DM.
-Supports emoji, line breaks, and one shop link rendered as a card. |
+| Send Message | Sends a text DM.
+Supports emoji and line breaks. |

-| Branch | Splits the flow based on a captured field or a previous quick-reply choice. |
+| Condition | Splits the flow based on a captured field or an earlier answer. |

-| Handoff | Stops the bot and notifies the inbox that a human should take over.
-See Human handoff. |
+| Human Handoff | Stops the bot and hands the conversation to your team. |

 Anatomy of a good flow